charlesxu90/phbuilder/README.md

 DESCRIPTION

 The purpose of this tool is to ensure a charge-neutral system by adding the appropriate number of ions and buffer particles.

+LIMITATIONS

+* phbuilder neutralize only keeps track of one type of positive (default NA), and one type of negative (default CL) ion.
+If you have either no ions or only NA and CL in your input structure, things should work.
+If you have or want to use a different type, you can use the `-pname` and `-nname` options (see below).
+If you have or want multiple different types of ions in your system, phbuilder is not guaranteed to work.
+* Similar to [gmx genion](https://manual.gromacs.org/current/onlinehelp/gmx-genion.html), phbuilder neutralize neutralizes the system by <i>adding</i> ions to the input structure, not by removing or rebalancing existing ones.
+This implies the ion concentration in your output files cannot and will not be lower than the ion concentration in your input file.

 OPTIONS